 Private Funds Law, 2020

 Which entities are covered by the PF Law?

 The PF Law applies to any Cayman Islands closed-ended fund.
 If such a fund falls within the definition of a "private fund", the PF Law provides for its registration with, and its regulation by, the Cayman Islands Monetary Authority (CIMA).
 "Mutual funds" such as open-ended hedge funds are not caught by the PF Law and continue to be regulated by the Mutual Funds Law.

-The definition of "private fund" captures any company, unit trust or partnership whose principal business is the offering and issuing to investors of its participating, non-redeemable investment interests, the purpose or effect of which is the pooling of investor funds with the aim of spreading investment risks and enabling investors to receive profits or gains from such a vehicle's investment activity, where (a) the holders of investment interests do not have day-to-day control over the vehicle's investment activities; and (b) the investments are managed as a whole by or on behalf of the fund operator for reward based on the vehicle's assets, profits or gains.
+The definition of "private fund" captures any company, unit trust or partnership that offers or issues or has issued to investors its participating, non-redeemable investment interests, the purpose or effect of which is the pooling of investor funds with the aim of enabling investors to receive profits or gains from such a vehicle's investment activity, where (a) the holders of investment interests do not have day-to-day control over the vehicle's investment activities; and (b) the investments are managed as a whole by or on behalf of the fund operator directly or indirectly.

 Vehicles that only issue debt or prescribed alternative financial instruments are not deemed to be issuing investment interests and so do not fall within scope of the PF Law.
 The PF Law also expressly exempts "non-fund arrangements" including securitisation special purpose vehicles, joint ventures, proprietary vehicles, holding vehicles, preferred equity financing vehicles, sovereign wealth funds and single family offices.

 "Funds" which are established for only one investor will be outside the scope of a "private fund" given the "pooling of investor funds" requirement.

 Is there a transitional period for private fund registration?